 As such, using your own session data to determine the payback will only be informative to what your session’s payback provided you, not the overall payback of the machine.

-There are a couple of ways you might be able to determine it, but it isn’t a blanket opportunity:
+There are a couple of ways you might be able to determine it, but it isn’t a blanket opportunity and has a caveat:

 - Some players have reported their hosts can share their theo number, which is the theoretical loss based on their games played and their payback percentages.
 If you played a single game the entirety of your time there, at the same denomination, you’d be able to confirm that particular configuration.
 Keep in mind that even changing games within the same machine, or different denominations, could impact the final number, as it would be a weighted average of your play.